 Now, a violation of something which would be considered a duty to self, but their fellow man, even with intent, but which does not involve injury to another person lacks a basic ingredient to any legitimate court case: Standing.

 Standing, or locus standi, is the ingredient that gives a person a cause of action against another person in court.
 A person must be directly, and palpably harmed by an action or an inaction from another person to be able to have a case that a court will see.
-Even to challenge the constitutionality of a statute, a person must show that they are being specifically harmed by it to have standing to challenge it.
-No one, without standing, can go to court as someone else, even if they have standing.
+Even to challenge the constitutionality of a statute, a person must adequately demonstrate and explain to the court how they are specifically being harmed by that statute to have standing enough to challenge it.
+No one, without standing, can go to court as someone else, even if that someone else had standing.
+(A point which should not be confused with the idea of someone hiring, in one way or another, someone else to aid them in court.)

 In fact, if someone, as an individual, would be committing a crime to walk into my neighbor’s house with a glock-22 and make sure they are brushing their teeth and not abusing any potentially addicting substances, how could anyone delegate such “authority” to a civil government acting on their behalf?
 And even if they tried, and dressed this action with a pretense of legality, would this not be a government that is actually perpetrating crime, and not punishing crime?!

 After all, it is not as if there is no accountability!
 People will always be accountable to the natural consequences of their decisions.
 For those that believe in God, there should be no doubt about accountability towards the Being which gave you breath.
-But would it not be presumptuous, for those so inclined as to believe in a Higher Being, to then turn around and use civil government as if your fellow beings should be accountable to you, instead of the God of Nature?
+That being said, would it not be presumptuous, for those so inclined to believe in a Higher Being, to then turn around and use civil government as if your fellow beings should be accountable to you, instead of the God of Nature?
 Should this not, like tyranny itself, be considered blasphemous?
-Who are we, the people, to question, let alone trample, the rights which the God of Nature endowed man with, including the sacred right to pursue happiness?!
+Who are we, the people, to question, let alone trample, the rights with which the God of Nature endowed man, including the sacred right to pursue happiness?!

-The question with government is not whether or not people will have negative consequences for immoral decisions that they may choose; it is the question of when your fellow man is accountable to you, via your agents in government, for the actions they take!
-And if it doesn’t involve palpable injury to another person, where could the line be logically drawn?
-In fact, who would have standing in such a case that doesn’t involve this ingredient.Whether it is the threat of irresponsible personal debt, drug addiction, bad hygiene, or whatever the case may be, if there is no palpable harm to another being, how could it ever be considered a “crime” punishable by you via government force.
+The question, as far as the concept of government is concerned, is not whether or not people will have negative consequences for any immoral decisions that they may choose to make; it is the question of when your fellow man is accountable to you, via your agents in government, for the actions they take!
+And if those consequences do not involve and include palpable injury to another person, where could the line be logically drawn when it comes to adequately defining crime?
+In fact, who would actually have standing in such a case that didn’t involve the ingredient of specific and palpable harm to other/another persons/person.Whether it is the threat of irresponsible personal debt, drug addiction, bad hygiene, or whatever the case may be, if there is no palpable harm to another being, how could it ever be considered a “crime” punishable by you via government force – especially since it was hopefully already conceded that you, as an individual, would not be able to lawfully force your will and opinion doing the same.

 In fact, as has been pointed out, if this force and punishment is allowed, would that not be criminal in and of itself?!
 And when this is done by a government that theoretically represents us, what sort of reflection does this give of the moral state of our society?
 In fact, at that point, would we not be responsible for the criminal actions our agents in government carry out in our name?
 At that point, how could we exempt ourselves from the DUTY, as Jefferson put it, to “alter or abolish” tyrannical government?